-- (a) For export by sea: - (i) When livestock are loaded on vessels with enclosed decks, the ventilation system must be run continuously from the commencement of loading. - (ii) Ventilation must be monitored daily to ensure adequate thermoregulation of the livestock. - (b) For export by air: when the aircraft carrying livestock is on the ground (whether moving or stationary), the operator of the aircraft must ensure that ventilation and temperature in the livestock hold is adequate to maintain all of the animals' health and welfare.
+- (a) For export by sea: - (i) When livestock are loaded on vessels with enclosed decks, the ventilation system must be run continuously from the commencement of loading. - (ii) Ventilation must be monitored daily to ensure adequate thermoregulation of the livestock. - (iii) Appropriate reduction measures must be implemented if ammonia levels exceed 25ppm in any livestock spaces. - Note: compliance with 4B.3(a)(iii) will be delayed for a 12 month period whilst the use of available devices on ships is tested. - (b) For export by air: when the aircraft carrying livestock is on the ground (whether moving or stationary), the operator of the aircraft must ensure that ventilation and temperature in the livestock hold is adequate to maintain all of the animals' health and welfare.

-3B.4 Bedding management
+4B.4 Bedding management

-- (a) Bedding management, including washing down of decks, disposal of faeces and litter, and replacement of bedding materials, must be sufficient to ensure good welfare outcomes for livestock, in particular, to minimise slipping and abrasions, lameness, pugging and faecal coating. - (b) When bedding is used, the consistency and depth must be routinely monitored, and it must meet requirements as set out in paragraph 3A.3.3 of these standards.
+- (a) Bedding must be used, monitored and managed throughout the voyage in a manner that ensures good welfare outcomes for livestock; in particular to minimise slipping (including during loading and unloading), injuries, abrasions, lameness, pugging and faecal coating.
+Management includes washing down decks, disposal of faeces and litter, and replacement of bedding materials. - (b) The consistency and depth of bedding must be routinely monitored, and must meet requirements as set out in paragraph 4A.3.3 of these standards.

-3B.5 Animals are managed by sufficient competent personnel
+4B.5 Animals are managed by sufficient competent personnel